Hepatitis C, Acute

 If the anti-HCV test is positive, HCV-RNA is measured to distinguish active from past hepatitis C infection (see Table: Hepatitis C Serology).

 In hepatitis C, serum anti-HCV represents chronic, past, or acute infection; the antibody is not protective.
-In unclear cases, HCV-RNA is measured.
+When cases are unclear or when suspicion for hepatitis C is high, HCV-RNA is measured.
 Anti-HCV usually appears within 2 wk of acute infection but is sometimes delayed; however, HCV-RNA is positive sooner.

-There are a number of new, highly effective direct-acting antiviral drugs for chronic hepatitis C that may decrease the likelihood of developing chronic infection.
-However, the regimens are very expensive and have not been studied in acute infection; current recommendations are to follow patients for 6 mo to allow spontaneous clearance and then treat those who have persistent viremia (ie, chronic hepatitis C).
+There are a number of new, highly effective direct-acting antiviral drugs for hepatitis C that may decrease the likelihood of developing chronic infection.
+However, the regimens are very expensive and have not been studied in acute infection.
+Current recommendations are to follow patients for 6 mo to allow spontaneous clearance and then treat those who have persistent viremia (ie, chronic hepatitis C ).

 Alcohol should be avoided because it can increase liver damage.
 Restrictions on diet or activity, including commonly prescribed bed rest, have no scientific basis.